AdobeDocs/experience-manager-65.en/help/assets/configure-aem-assets-with-brand-portal.md

    >
    >Create only one valid IMS configuration.
 Do not create multiple IMS configurations.
    >
-   > Ensure the configuration is healthy.
+   > Make sure the configuration is healthy.
 In case, the configuration is unhealthy, delete it and create a new, healthy configuration.

    <br/> <br/>